TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Problem Statement and System Model

-\bheading{Malicious sequencers.} According to our threat model (see~\secref{subsec:threatmodel}), the operating system of the TEE is fully controlled by the sequencer.
-Malicious sequencers can crash the TEE, censor transactions, or selectively filter out certain client requests.
-If there are insufficient available TEEs, \sysname cannot process client requests, preventing clients from redeeming their deposits and compromising \textit{redeemability}.
+\bheading{Malicious sequencers.} According to our threat model (see~\secref{subsec:threatmodel}), the operating system running TEEs is fully controlled by their sequencers.
+Malicious sequencers can crash their TEEs, censor transactions, or selectively filter out certain client requests.
+In this case, \sysname cannot process client requests, preventing clients from redeeming their deposits and compromising \textit{redeemability}.
 To address this, \sysname introduces a challenge mechanism to ensure redeemability and enable on-chain settlement when TEEs fail to provide service.
 If a client finds their transaction unprocessed for an extended period, they can submit the transaction data to the main chain via a challenge method implemented in the smart contract.
 When a challenge is initiated, a timer starts.
-If the sequencer fails to respond within the allotted time, the system is deemed unavailable and all the deposit will be settled on the main chain.
+If the sequencer fails to respond within the allotted time, the system is deemed unavailable, and all the deposits will be settled on the main chain.
 This mechanism incentivizes sequencers to respond promptly to challenges, preventing system-wide settlement while ensuring clients can redeem their funds even during system unavailability.

-\bheading{Lazy data availability providers.} {The states of \sysname are recorded on the main chain, which guarantees its integrity (see~\secref{sec:model}).
-Therefore, the correctness of the metadata provided by DAPs can be verified by the $state$ recorded on smart contract (\ie, DAPs cannot forge account balance, transaction data, or other metadata).
+\bheading{Lazy data availability providers.} The states of \sysname are recorded on the main chain.
+Therefore, the correctness of the metadata provided by DAPs can be verified by the $state$ recorded on the smart contract (\ie, DAPs cannot forge account balance, transaction data, or other metadata).
 However, the DAPs can show laziness, discarding the data they are supposed to store.
-Thus, clients and sequencers cannot get metadata of the $state$ on smart contracts. \sysname introduces collateral and laziness penalty mechanisms to incentivize DAPs to behave diligently.
-DAPs need to provide the collateral when entering the network, and any dishonest behavior will result in slashing penalties.
+Thus, clients and sequencers cannot get metadata of the $state$ on smart contracts. \sysname introduces collateral and laziness penalty mechanisms to incentivize DAPs to behave diligently. { DAPs need to provide collateral when entering the network, and any dishonest behavior will result in slashing penalties.
 For the slashing mechanism, we adopt the design proposed in~\cite{tas2023cryptoeconomic}, while incorporating the parameters of \sysname. }